JesusGautamah/JGPortfolio/README.md

 ## Jesus Gautamah's Ruby On Rails Portfolio
-## Outofdate...
+## Out of date...
 Development will resume soon!

 ### Edit exports.sh with your database (mysql) information